Biblical Studies >

 "These eight essays and the afterword both stimulate and edify.
 Everywhere we see the evidence of a strong team with an expert coach.
 The result is a scholarly but accessible book that advances Reformation studies and offers a clear win for a magisterial doctrine of Scripture.
 I heartily recommend it to students and experts alike."

 "Martin Luther and the Reformation were inextricably connected.
-But perhaps surprisingly, it is often forgotten how intimately bound Luther saw the Reformation was with the Scriptures.
-His mission insisted on their being recovered by the church so they could be studied assiduously and read carefully by clergy and laity alike.
+But perhaps surprisingly, it is often forgotten how intimately bound Luther saw the Reformation to Scripture.
+His mission insisted on it being recovered by the church so it could be assiduously studied and carefully read by clergy and laity alike.
 In these excellent essays, leading scholars explore the heart of the Reformation revealing Luther's passion for the reformation of the church according to the Word of God.
 The contributions consider Luther's insights on biblical interpretation, preaching, pastoral care, justification by faith, and the Christian life.
-These biblical themes once so precious to the Reformer are again recommended to all as Luther's vision to have a church true to the Scriptures remains essential for the proclamation of the gospel of Christ.
+These biblical themes, once so precious to the Reformer, are again recommended to all as Luther's vision, to have a church true to the Scriptures, remains essential for the proclamation of the gospel of Christ.
 Don't miss the opportunity to add an outstanding study to your books on the Reformation.
 Luther's trust in the Word of God will encourage you in your ministry for Christ and his people."

 Introduction (Scott M. Manetsch)